parasochka/chatgpt-chrome-sidebar/README.md

 ## Privacy

 This extension does **not** collect or share any personal data.
 All communication happens directly between your browser and ChatGPT.
+Only the three UI preferences noted above stay on your devi ce via Chrome storage.

 ---